jiancuiau/linearr/README.md

 Jianfeng Zhang <br>
 Vasavi Prakash <br>

-## Linear Regression Package-FinalProject7
+## Linear Regression confidence intervals with bootstrap and asymptotic methods

-R Package for linear regression as a part of final project of STAT6210.
+R Package for Using bootstrap and asymptotic methods to compute confidence intervals for parameters in linear regression.

 This package calculates -

+Install code: 'devtools::install_github('jiancuiau/linearr')'

 ### Confidence intervals: The user can choose